 The adult procedure takes 20-30 minutes under local anaesthetic.
 Any embarrassment will quickly pass.
 Afterwards there can be some pain, as with any cut, but it can be managed with Paracetamol.
 Some of us felt no pain at all.
 The stitches will dissolve, but if any are left after 2 weeks, the practice nurse should remove them.
 Sure, it will be swollen at first, but intercourse can resume after 4 weeks and careful masturbation earlier.

 If your circumcision is mainly for aesthetic reasons you will almost certainly have to go and pay privately.
-Again The Gilgal Society can provide a list of doctors who will circumcise you.
+Again The Circumcision Helpdesk can provide a list of doctors who will circumcise you.

 Your penis a very important part of you.
 Make the most of it!